 Health Coach AI

-A health app people actually use — because it lives in WhatsApp
+A health app people actually use — because it lives in Telegram

-A personal coaching agent built on [Claude Code](/en/claude-code) + [CrewAI](/en/guide/crewai), with long-term memory in [Qdrant](/en/guide/qdrant), image OCR through Google Cloud Vision API, and an auto-generated ICS calendar feed.
-Interface: WhatsApp via the [Delegator](/en/guide/delegator).
-State is stored as a single JSON file plus an encrypted SQLite database.
+Box is a personal coaching agent built on [Claude Code](/en/claude-code), with long-term memory in [Qdrant](/en/guide/qdrant) and an auto-generated ICS calendar feed.
+The interface: Telegram — a chat that is already open on your phone, no new app to install.
+State is stored in simple files (JSON and JSONL) you can open and read — zero black boxes.
+The version live in my setup today focuses on proactive check-ins: Box reaches out to me on Telegram, asks a short question ('what did you eat? how did you sleep?'), and stores the answer — and later in the guide you will also meet the full coach-agent pattern it is built on.
 In my own setup it accompanies a personal weight-loss and strength program, but this is a coach-agent pattern — not a diet plan.
 You can adapt it to sleep, running, habit change, learning an instrument, money management, or any measurable personal goal the user sets for themselves.

 Central API Router